Cassidy's Moving and Storage

 Guide To Packing & Moving Home & Kitchen Appliances

 If you’ve invested in good quality appliances, you’ll want to bring them with you to your new home.
 Packing them up for safe transport will take some time if you’re doing it yourself, but it’s well worth the effort to have them arrive safe and sound.

 That being said, evaluate your small appliances and kitchen appliances as you plan before the packing process begins.
-You may want to sell or give away to avoid the effort of moving them!
+You may want to sell or give away to avoid the effort when moving internationally or moving to Ottawa!

 General Tips to Pack Appliances for Moving

 Disconnection and reconnection.
 You should be aware that any appliances connected to a gas line or your plumbing system will need to be disconnected by a professional first, and the supply line is properly sealed off.